tarmoj/digisolf/digisolfReact/known_issues.md

 ## Intoneeri

-- vajab seletust, kujundus vajab ümber tegemeist MaterialUI peale.
-Kogu leht üpris segane.
+- Kas on arusaadav?

+- juhist leht - vormistus on ajutine.